arparaschiv/solar-coronal-inversion/docs/source/index.rst

 ..
 Danger::
    This setup should be considered at best a beta-level release.
-   This setup tackles a problem for which currently no observation data exists and where a complex forward-model + inversion is required.
+   This setup tackles a problem for which currently no complete observation data exists and where a complex forward-model + inversion is required.
    Bugs or unintentional bad outcomes will still exist at this point in time.
    Please get in touch with us about any "feature" you discover.